 Fair Lending Initiative

 What is fair lending?
 How can you be vigilant about ending housing discrimination in your community?
-Housing Action Illinois is partnering with Associated Bank, HOPE Fair Housing, and organizations across Illinois to bring a series of workshops on housing discrimination to audiences of housing counselors, municipalities, community based organizations, and public housing authorities.
-We discuss the history and definition of fair housing and fair lending, dig into implicit biases, and explore best practices for counselors, municipalities, and community members.
-We talk about how fair lending impacts your community and what you can do about it.
+In 2017, Housing Action Illinois partnered with Associated Bank, HOPE Fair Housing, and organizations across Illinois to bring a series of workshops on housing discrimination to audiences of housing counselors, municipalities, community based organizations, and public housing authorities.
+We discussed the history and definition of fair housing and fair lending, dig into implicit biases, and explore best practices for counselors, municipalities, and community members.
+We talked about how fair lending impacts your community and what you can do about it.